transferwise/pipelinewise/docs/installation_guide/creating_pipelines.rst

 Activating the Pipelines from the YAML files
 --------------------------------------------

-When you are happy with the configuration you need to import it into PipelineWise:
+When you are happy with the configuration you need to import it with the :ref:`cli_import_config` command:

 .. code-block:: bash